FrankRay78/troubleshooting-remote-development-teams/Chapter1.md

+# Chapter 1.
+Difficulties of outsourcing and offshoring

 It’s distressing being a client on the receiving end of a remote team that delivers incomplete and broken features, slower than expected, in a manner that increases tech debt and degrades the codebase.

 It’s also disempowering to try everything you can to fix the situation, yet poor-quality interactions and high levels of rework remain the norm.